 - On the application, list your activities, awards, honors classes and volunteer or paid jobs.
 Track them using the Activities Resume.

 - After writing an essay, ask an adult (preferably an English teacher) to review the document for spelling, grammar and sentence structure.

 - Don’t ever pay for scholarship services!
-Talk to your guidance counselor or contact EducationQuest about the many free options available.
+Talk to your school counselor or contact EducationQuest about the many free options available.